arcalot/arcaflow-workflows/basic-examples/sub-workflow-foreach/README.md

 A workflow can iterate over a sub-workflow in a for-each manner by providing a list of input objects compatible with the sub-workflow's schema and specifying `kind: foreach` in the step parameters.
-The Arcaflow expression language is used to pass the compatible input list object to the `items` parameter of the step.
+The Arcaflow expression language is used to specify the input list to the `items` parameter of the step.

 This workflow runs a metadata collection plugin step in the parent workflow, and then a loop of sub-workflows that each run an example plugin.
-All steps are run via the default deployer (defined in `config.yaml`), and their success outputs are reported.
+All steps are run via the default deployer, and their success outputs are reported.

 ## Files